Last Update: 12/12/13 (Transmittal I-2-99)

-Unless the agency exercises its authority under the 3-year pilot program in 20 CFR 404.936 or 416.1436 (68 FR 5218, Feb.
-3, 2003, as amended at 75 FR 39160, July 8, 2010) that began on August 9, 2010, the Administrative Law Judge (ALJ) sets the time and place for the hearing.
+Unless the agency exercises its authority under the pilot program in 20 CFR 404.936 and 416.1436 that began on August 9, 2010, the administrative law judge (ALJ) sets the time and place for the hearing.
 The ALJ may change the time and place, if necessary.
 The objective is to hold a hearing as soon as possible after the request for hearing (RH) is filed, at a site convenient to the claimant.
-The HO staff should telephone hearing participants to ascertain availability before scheduling the hearing.
+The hearing office (HO) staff will telephone hearing participants to ascertain availability before scheduling the hearing.

-If a claimant threatens violence against the general public or hearing office personnel, or has been banned from entering a federal or Social Security facility, please refer to the instructions for scheduling a hearing in 20 CFR 404.937 and 416.1437 (see 76 FR 13508, Mar.
-14, 2011), and HALLEX I-2-1-37, Claimant Threatens Violence.
+If a claimant threatens violence against the general public or HO personnel, or has been banned from entering a Federal or Social Security facility, see the instructions for scheduling a hearing in 20 CFR 404.937 and 416.1437 and in Chapter I-1-9 of the Hearings, Appeals and Litigation Law (HALLEX) manual.

 A. Determining the Time and Place for Hearing

-A claimant or other party to the hearing should not be denied the right to a hearing because of geographic considerations.
-For example, if a person whose rights may be adversely affected by the decision resides in a different HO service area than the claimant, the ALJ may conduct a primary hearing for the claimant that filed the RH, and arrange for the other person to attend the hearing or a supplemental hearing by video teleconferencing.
+A claimant or other party to the hearing will not be denied the right to a hearing because of geographic considerations.
+For example, if a person whose rights may be adversely affected by the decision resides in a different HO service area than the claimant, the ALJ may conduct a primary hearing for the claimant who filed the RH, and arrange for the other person to attend the hearing or a supplemental hearing by VTC.

 B. Estimating the Time Required for the Hearing

-When an ALJ schedules several hearings in succession, the ALJ should estimate the time that will be required for each hearing to ensure that sufficient time is allotted.
+When an ALJ schedules several hearings in succession, the ALJ will estimate the time required for each hearing to ensure that the schedule allows sufficient time for each hearing.

 C. Adjourning, Postponing or Continuing the Hearing

 An ALJ may postpone a hearing before the time set for the hearing or adjourn a hearing in progress to continue it at a later date.
 The ALJ will give the claimant reasonable notice of postponement or continuance of a hearing.
-See I-2-3-35, Adjournment and Continuance of Hearing.
+See HALLEX I-2-3-35.